daujerrine/ffmpeg-doc/index.md

 are not directly mentioned within inline comments or documentation.

 ##The Encoding/Decoding (Transcoding) Process
-The [man page][2] of the FFMpeg CLI interface provides a good introduction to how ffmpeg works.
+The [man page][ffmpeg-cli-doc] of the FFMpeg CLI interface provides a good introduction to how ffmpeg works.

 The FFmpeg CLI performs the following operations in the whole transcoding process.